1. What is included in the quoted price of a water heater?

 2. What is the most common type and size of water heater found in Winnipeg homes?

-Approximately 80% of all homes in Winnipeg have gas water heaters installed with the balance of 20% being electric water heaters.
-However, almost 100% of new homes being built today will have either a 65 or 80 US gallon electric water heater installed.
-Our estimate would be that 75% – 80% of homes with gas water heaters have a 40 US gallon water heater installed with the balance being split equally between the 30 or 50 US gallon size.
+Approximately 60% of all homes in Winnipeg have a gas water heater.
+Our estimate would be that 75% – 80% of these homes have a 40 US gallon model with the balance being 30 or 50 US gallon models.

 4. How can I determine the fuel source, warranty, age and capacity of my water heater?